EGI-Federation/documentation/content/en/internal/configuration-database/_index.md

 responsible for operations at different levels.

-The configuration database is used by all the actors (end-users, site managers, NGI mangers, support teams, VO managers), by other tools, and by third party middleware to discover information about the infrastructure topology.
+The configuration database is used by all the actors (end-users, site managers, NGI managers, support teams, VO managers), by other tools, and by third party middleware to discover information about the infrastructure topology.

 {{% alert title="Note" color="info" %}} Documentation for the configuration